anselmoferreira/printer_forensics_source_code/README.md

 If you want to know more about the proposed techniques you can find our paper at: http://dx.doi.org/10.1016/j.forsciint.2014.11.030

-What do we proposed to laser printer attribution in this paper?
+What we proposed to laser printer attribution in this paper?

 1- A multidirectional GLCM extension technique